tkem/mopidy-internetarchive/docs/index.rst

    where ``<label>`` is a name for the entry to show up in the Mopidy client.

-.. confval:: internetarchive/search_limit
+.. confval:: search_limit

    The maximum number of search results.

    This is used to limit the number of items returned when searching the Internet Archive.

-.. confval:: internetarchive/search_order
+.. confval:: search_order

    The :ref:`sort order<sortorder>` used when searching the Internet Archive.

-.. confval:: internetarchive/cache_size
+.. confval:: cache_size

    The number of Internet Archive items to cache in memory.

-.. confval:: internetarchive/cache_ttl
+.. confval:: cache_ttl

    The cache time-to-live in seconds.

-.. confval:: internetarchive/retries
+.. confval:: retries

    The maximum number of retries each HTTP connection should attempt.

-.. confval:: internetarchive/timeout
+.. confval:: timeout

    The timeout in seconds for HTTP requests to the Internet Archive.